 Mission and Governance

 The Graduate School is responsible for developing, administering, and evaluating graduate education throughout the University.
-Graduate School personnel work in partnership with the faculty, program chairs and department heads, the deans, and graduate students (particularly through the Graduate Student Assembly, and the Commission on Graduate Studies & Policies (CGS&P) to further Graduate education at Virginia Tech.
+Graduate School personnel work in partnership with the faculty, program chairs and department heads, the deans, and graduate students (particularly through the Graduate Student Assembly, and the Commission on Graduate and Professonal Studies and Policies (CGPSP) to further Graduate education at Virginia Tech.

 Our mission statement